versatica/mediasoup/doc/Building.md

 ### `invoke docker-alpine-run`

 Runs a container of the Alpine Docker image created with `invoke docker-alpine`.
-It automatically executes an `ash` session in the `/mediasoup` directory, which is a Docker volume that points to the mediasoup root folder.
+It automatically executes an `ash` session in the mediasoup directory, which is a Docker volume that points to the mediasoup root folder.

 **NOTE:** To install and run mediasoup in the container, previous installation (if any) must be properly cleaned by entering the `worker` directory and running `invoke clean-all`.

+### `invoke docker-386`

+Builds a 386 Linux Debian (32 bits arch) Docker image with all dependencies to run mediasoup.

+### `invoke docker-alpine-386`

+Runs a container of the 386 Linux Debian (32 bits arch) Docker image created with `invoke docker-386`.
+It automatically executes an `ash` session in the mediasoup directory, which is a Docker volume that points to the mediasoup root folder.

+**NOTE:** To install and run mediasoup in the container, previous installation (if any) must be properly cleaned by entering the `worker` directory and running `invoke clean-all`.
+**NOTE:** Due to the very old Node v18 in this image, in order to run mediasoup Node tests, `npm ci` must be executed with `--ignore-scripts --engine-strict=false` arguments.

 ## Makefile